-This specialist care home provides a safe, comfortable and homely environment for people who may present moderately challenging behaviour.
+Norfolk Lodge is a specialist care home that provides a safe, comfortable and homely environment for people who may present moderately challenging behaviour.

-Our aim is to provide a home which offers a safe, comfortable environment with support and stimulation to help service users maximise their potential physical, intellectual, emotional and social capacity within an individual person-centred plan.
-Service users have the right to live as normal a life as possible and to have the respect of those who support them.
+Our aim is to provide a home which offers a safe and comfortable environment with support and stimulation to help people maximise their potential physical, intellectual, emotional and social capacity within an individual person-centred plan.
+The people we support have the right to live as normal a life as possible and to have the respect of those who support them.

 Care & Therapy

-Qualified speech and language therapists, and physiotherapists are available to provide individual therapy sessions.
+External qualified speech and language therapists and physiotherapists are available to provide individual therapy sessions.
 Reflexology and aromatherapy are also available as part of a wide range of complementary therapies.

 - basic daily self-care skills and domestic skills

 - basic educational and social skills

 The location of Norfolk Lodge enables frequent trips into Horsham to gain experience in social situations and provide participation in mainstream leisure pursuits.
 Transport is provided to enable the people we support to participate in local events and enjoy visits to the coast and the superb countryside around Horsham.

 Every effort is made to enable people to keep in touch with relatives and friends.
 Volunteer befriending schemes and advocacy are encouraged.

 All staff undertake an induction programme of instruction when joining SHC.
 In addition, a system of supervision and support for care staff enables them to gain experience and increase their skills.
 Extensive in-house training is provided by the SHC Training Academy, and QCF courses are undertaken in conjunction with local colleges.